Description

 - Cotadutide: Dual GCG/GLP-1 agonist, investigational, Phase 2

-Each dual agonist offers unique advantages based on its receptor combination.
-Mazdutide’s GCG/GLP-1 combination specifically targets hepatic metabolism and energy expenditure, making it particularly valuable for research on liver fat, metabolic syndrome, and obesity with metabolic comorbidities.
+Each dual agonist offers unique benefits based on its receptor mix.
+Mazdutide’s GCG/GLP-1 mix mainly targets hepatic body function and energy output, making it very valuable for research on liver fat, body syndrome, and obesity with body comorbidities.

 Molecular Structure and Dual Mechanism of Action

-Mazdutide’s effectiveness stems from its sophisticated molecular architecture and unique dual mechanism of action.
-Understanding these fundamentals is crucial for researchers designing experimental protocols and interpreting results.
+Mazdutide’s effectiveness stems from its advanced cell-level architecture and unique dual mechanism of action.
+Grasp these fundamentals is crucial for researchers designing experimental protocols and interpreting results.

 Chemical Structure:

-Mazdutide (IBI362/LY3305677) is a synthetic peptide analog of mammalian oxyntomodulin with strategic modifications:
+Mazdutide (IBI362/LY3305677) is a synthetic peptide analog of mammalian oxyntomodulin with strategic changes:

 - Peptide Length: 37 amino acids (similar to native OXM)

-- Amino acid substitutions at positions critical for DPP-4 resistance
+- Amino acid substitutions at positions key for DPP-4 resistance

 - Fatty acid chain attachment for albumin binding (extended half-life)